A/N: Warning for some violence in this chapter

 “I understand how infuriating he can be, Ms. Corscia, but please keep quiet.
 Home may be asleep, but we’d best not take any chances,” Leandros said.

 Evelyne scowled and sheathed her sword.
 She was almost unrecognizable, covered from head to toe in mud from her tumble.
 Behind her, Eresh Ochoa was in a similar state.
-The third figure, a lanky human with long ears and a tail swishing from side to side with excitement, reached the bottom of the hill then.
+The third figure, a lanky human with long ears and a tail swishing from side to side with excitement, reached the bottom of the hill without getting a drop of mud on her.

 “That was quite a tumble, Eresh, are you alright?” she asked.
 “Oh!
 Hello, Captain lion cub!”